Rigidham/Static-Site-Generator/docs/static-site-checklist.md

 - Brand / company name in header is the only link to `/`
 - **Do not show a “Home” link** in the nav list
 - Nav should contain only non-home pages

+### 3.4 UI template library (canonical)
+- Template source of truth lives at `templates/ui-components/**` with metadata in `templates/ui-components/manifest.json` (16 families / 180 variants as of Dec 2025).
+- Each variant keeps `__SELECTOR__` and `__CLASS_NAME__` placeholders so the injector can rewrite them per scope.
+- Bootstrap serializes the user’s choices to `scripts/ui-template-selection.json` and copies `scripts/inject-ui-templates.mjs` into every generated project (alongside the customer-specific copy).
+- Always point `UI_TEMPLATE_LIBRARY_ROOT` at the template root before running `node scripts/inject-ui-templates.mjs`; rerun the injector any time you edit either the templates or the generated components so the sources stay in sync.
+- Adding or modifying a template requires:
+  1. Dropping the file under `templates/ui-components/<component>/<variant>.ts`
+  2. Updating the manifest entry (label, description, file path)
+  3. Updating the README + this checklist so the catalog remains documented
+- Do not ship unregistered templates; the manifest is authoritative.

 ---